World Bank/Wharton School Ideas for Action Competition 2018

-Call is ongoing for submission of proposals for the Ideas for Action Competition 2018.
+The Ideas for Action Competition 2018 is now open.
 The youth competition is a joint program of the World Bank and the Zicklin Center for Business Ethics Research at the Wharton School centered around financing sustainable development.
 Every year, students and young professionals from around the world participate to design ideas for financing and implementing the Sustainable Development Goals.

 The competition is intended to help catalyze a global conversation among young people all around the world.
 Conversations happen virtually, over social media networks, and in person, and they hope that you will engage with others who share your passion for international development.

 Winners of the competition present their ideas during the IMF & World Bank Annual Meetings, receive support from a dedicated startup accelerator at the Wharton School, and benefit from unique networking opportunities with other young leaders as well as some of the most senior decision-makers in international development, academia, and the private sector.

 The finalists and winners will be selected by a panel of academics and experienced development professionals from public and private sector institutions.
 Winners of the competition get the opportunity to:

 - Present their ideas at an event during the Annual Meetings of the IMF and the World Bank Group,

 - Receive support from a project incubator at the Wharton School, and